hackclub/hackclub/workshops/Tkinter Workshop/README.md

 author: "@bezlin6mechminerz"
 ---

 Having a user interface is very useful because it gives both a good interactive experience for the user and makes it much more visually appealing.
-So let's see how to make a simple user interface with python.
+So let's see how to make a simple user interface with Python.
 In this workshop, we will be using Python to make a slideshow of quotes.

 The workshop will look something like this.